-Across most markets, we expect COVID-19 pandemic conditions to continue to impact Volume Point results; however, we are unable to predict the duration or magnitude of these effects.
+COVID-19 pandemic conditions may continue to impact Volume Point results; however, we are unable to predict the duration or magnitude of these effects.
 Results and more regional or country-specific impacts of the COVID-19 pandemic are discussed further below in the applicable sections of Sales by Geographic Region.